monk-io/docs/docs/monkscript/yaml/index.md

         foo: <<< foo.json
 ```

-The `<<<` instructs Monk to read the file `foo.json` relative to the currently interpreted YAML file and place its contents in `quux/variables/foo` as if they were pasted into YAML.
+The `<<<` instructs MonkOS to read the file `foo.json` relative to the currently interpreted YAML file and place its contents in `quux/variables/foo` as if they were pasted into YAML.

 This is useful for embedding large text files into your definitions without cluttering the YAML.
 Keep in mind that the embedded file needs to be present whenever your Kit is loaded.